YonseiQC/2025-oop-and-ds/midterm_project.md

 ### Task 2
 Here, we want to compare the performance of merge sort and insertion sort.
-You can use the code in the class.
+You can use the code in the class (see [code for week 6](https://github.com/YonseiQC/2025-oop-and-ds/tree/main/week6)).

 We prepare the initial array as follows: